kattlo/kattlo-cli/README.md

 In order to manage the migrations, we use four special topics:

 - `__kattlo-topics-state`: the topics' migrations state
+- `__kattlo-topics-history`: the topics' migrations history

 ### `__kattlo-topics-state`

-> To persist migrations per topic.
+> To persist the current state per topic.

 This topic has the following configurations: